-Illinois Great Apple Crunch
+The Illinois Crunch

-The Illinois Great Apple Crunch is an annual celebration of fresh, local apples on the second Thursday of October, during National Farm to School Month.
-The Illinois Crunch is part of the Great Lakes Great Apple Crunch, which is also celebrated in the neighboring states of Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
+The Great Apple Crunch is an annual celebration of fresh, local apples on the second Thursday of October, during National Farm to School Month.
+The Illinois Crunch is part of the Midwest Great Apple Crunch, which is also celebrated in the neighboring states of Iowa, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
 Schools, early child care facilities, and other child education programs across Illinois can participate by serving local apples on the lunch tray or in the classroom, and ‘crunch’-ing into them together all at the same time.
 The Illinois Farm to School Network helps participants locate local orchards and provides promotional tools and educational supplements that teach students all about Illinois apples.

 Check out the tabs in this section to learn about the many ways you can Crunch in school, at home, in groups and at early childhood education sites across Illinois.
 Even organizations and Illinois businesses can Crunch along on the second Thursday in October.
 Happy Crunching!

-Participating in the Illinois Great Apple Crunch is easy.
-It’s a celebration of local food, namely, apples!
-You can purchase local apples for your celebration in a number of ways, and your celebration can be held in the cafeteria, outside in a garden or lawn space, or in the classroom.
-Crunching into local apples on Apple Crunch day, which is always the second Thursday in October, can become a yearly event at your school, or program site.
+Crunching into local apples on Apple Crunch day, which is always the second Thursday in October, can become a yearly event at your school, program site, business, or family group.
 We encourage participants to include educational enrichment activities on that day to promote the knowledge of where food comes from and healthy eating habits.

-Please share your Crunch on your school’s social media pages!
+Please share your Crunch on your social media pages!
 Add a photo of your Crunch with the hashtag #GreatAppleCrunch and #ILGreatAppleCrunch.
 Check out the hashtag on Crunch day to see Crunches from all over the Midwest.

 Here are the steps to follow in order to participate: